fwupd/fwupd/README.md

 update in more detail.
 The .inf file gives us the hardware ID of what the firmware is referring to, as well as the vendor and a short update description.

-So far the update descriptions have been less than awesome so we also need some way of fixing up some of the update descriptions to be suitable to show the user.

-I'm asking friendly upstream vendors to start shipping a MetaInfo file alongside the .inf file in the firmware .cab file.
+I'm asking friendly upstream vendors to also include a MetaInfo file alongside the .inf file in the firmware .cab file.
 This means we can have fully localized update descriptions, along with all the usual things you'd expect from an update, e.g. the upstream vendor, the licensing information, etc.

-Of course, a lot of vendors are not going to care about good descriptions, and won't be interested in shipping another file in the update just for Linux users.
-For that, we can actually "inject" a replacement MetaInfo file when we curate the AppStream metadata.
-This allows us to download all the .cab files we care about, but are not allowed to redistribute, run the `appstream-builder` on them, then package up just the XML metadata which can be consumed by pretty much any distribution tool.

-A lot of people don't have UEFI hardware that is capable of applying capsule firmware updates, so I've also added a ColorHug provider, which predictably also lets you update the firmware on your ColorHug device.
-It's a lot lower risk testing all this code with a £20 device than your nice shiny expensive prototype hardware.
+A lot of people don't have UEFI hardware that is capable of applying capsule firmware updates, so I've also added a ColorHug provider, which predictably also lets you update the firmware on your ColorHug devices.

 I'm also happy to accept patches for other hardware that supports updates, although the internal API isn't 100% stable yet.
 The provider concept allows